-Where are the best places in the state of South Carolina?
-They are the places that have awesome economies.
-They’re the places where people have the best jobs, where residents are happily married, and where the sun shines the most.
+To the untrained eye they are the places that have awesome economies.
+They’re the places in Palmetto State where people have the best jobs, residents are all above average, and the sun shines the most.

 There might be some surprises on this list, but when you look at the unbiased data, it’s hard to argue against.

-- Mount Pleasant
+- Mount Pleasant (Photos)